Asia's Infrastructure Development: A New Era of Growth

 Record Investment in Railways and Highways

 Under the Union Budget 2025-26, the Indian government has allocated a record CAPEX of Rs.
 2,65,200 crore ($31.43 billion) for Railways and Rs.
 2.87 lakh crore ($32.94 billion) towards the Ministry of Road.
-The Delhi-Mumbai Expressway, spanning 1,350 kilometers, is expected to be completed in 2025 and will reduce travel time between Delhi and Mumbai by almost 50%.
+The Delhi-Mumbai Expressway, spanning 1,350 kilometers, is expected to be completed in 2025.
+This will reduce travel time between Delhi and Mumbai by almost 50%.

 PM Gati Shakti National Master Plan

-By October 2024, the PM Gati Shakti National Master Plan had onboarded 44 Central Ministries and 36 States/UTs, integrated 1,614 data layers, and assessed 208 major projects worth Rs.
+By October 2024, the PM Gati Shakti National Master Plan had onboarded 44 Central Ministries and 36 States/UTs.
+It integrated 1,614 data layers and assessed 208 major projects worth Rs.
 15,39,000 crore ($178.89 billion).

 The Western Dedicated Freight Corridor (WDFC), stretching over 1,506 km from Dadri in Uttar Pradesh to Jawaharlal Nehru Port Terminal in Maharashtra, is 96.4% operational as of May 2025.